blackducksoftware/oh_delegator/Readme.md

 ...
 ```

-When viewing the controller, the location of `@account.active_profile` seems ambigous.
+When viewing the controller, the location of `@account.active_profile` seems ambiguous.
 The first thing that most developers would do is look at the `Account` model.
 Tools like ctags can help, but they have other limitations(e.g. cannot deal with duplicate method names in separate modules).

 Delegators are more ideal as they comply with all three requirements of DRY.
 Also, it makes way for editor plugins to accurately track source location.
 However it lacks any convenient wrapper like `ActiveSupport::Concern` for working with ActiveRecord.
 This gem serves to fill that gap.